In telecom, leadership should mean more than a race to create the boxes for the next G.

 Rakuten is leading the way in challenging outdated conventions, learning from other industries, and creating the innovations required to take telecom into a new era.

-Our solutions are as likely to be inspired by the hyperscale giants as telecom players.
-These companies have already solved the kinds of problems that operators increasingly need to solve: how to manage large fleets of infrastructure as one autonomous, distributed, self-healing system, and how to create platforms of operation rather than islands of specialty.
+Our solutions take inspiration from the hyperscale giants as opposed to other telecom players.
+Hyperscale giants have already solved the kinds of problems that operators increasingly need to solve: how to manage large fleets of infrastructure as one autonomous, distributed, self-healing system, and how to create platforms of operation rather than islands of specialty.

 One example of Rakuten Symphony industry leadership is our Radio-as-a-Service offering, Symware™, a new generation of Distributed Unit that is cheaper, faster and easier to deploy and manage.

 Symware™ is designed with an outdoor form factor for single person carry, zero touch provisioning, and ‘plug & play’ cabinet-free installation.
 It is weather hardened; bookshelf modelled and has a fan-less design to lessen the chance of failure.